muehlefeldt/unity-machine-learning/docs/run-log.md

 * Reward structure same as 1073.

 ## 1094
-* Change agent pos ...
+* Change agent pos on every episode begin.
+* Not really much information from this run.

+## 1095
+* Editor run for test.